-"Listen to your Players" says legendary Georgia coach Vince Dooley
+"Listen to your players" says legendary Georgia coach Vince Dooley

-KNOXVILLE, Tenn.
-(WVLT) -- Legendary Georgia head coach Vince Dooley knows a thing or two about success.
+Legendary Georgia head coach Vince Dooley knows a thing or two about success.
 He was a man of great stability during times of change and vision in critical times that helped shape the path of college football.

 When talking with the coach about the passing of Tennessee's Johnny Majors, Sports Director Rick Russo asked Dooley about the difficult times coaches are facing these days in the midst of Covid-19 and civil unrest across the country.